 6) Floral wreath.
 If you do a quick Pinterest search for a floral wreath, you’ll find hundreds (if not thousands) of wreaths with flowers.
 People love them!
 Try experimenting with different colors and types of flowers to see what your customers like best.

 8) Greenery Wreath.
 Greenery is another trending design accent.
-It adds a fresh look that works all year long, unlike some florals.
+It adds a fresh look that works all year long, unlike some of the floral ones.
 Farmhouse style is abundant with greenery and adding a few wreaths with greenery will make your area feel so homey.

 9) DIY hydrangea wreath from tosimplyinspire.com.
 After a long winter, I am so ready for Spring—along with millions of other people!
 Stock up on faux hydrangeas when they are on sale at your favorite craft store, and weave them into a simple grapevine wreath for stunning spring decor.